eskatos/staticlet/README.md

 --------

 - Full HTTP/1.0 (strict) and HTTP/1.1 conditional GET & HEAD support
-- Full HTTP/1.1 ranges support (mostly as in the Bauke implementation, thanks dude)
+- Full HTTP/1.1 ranges support (mostly as in the BalusC FileServlet, thanks dude)
 - Only one dependency: slf4j
 - The code is easy to read
-- Practical logging: 99% is debug/trace with debug level meaning HTTP protocol debugging
+- Practical logging: 99% is debug/trace with debug level meaning HTTP protocol level and trace meaning code level
 - Pluggable ETag generation, one cheap and one hex md5 implementations are provided

 - Hide files starting with a '.'